jbcodeforce/shift_left_utils/docs/recipes.md

 #### Using Confluent CLI / makefile

-Each confluent cli are defined in a common makefile, and each sql to be deploy has also a make file with a set of targets:
+Each confluent cli commands are defined in a common makefile, and each sql to be deploy has also a makefile with a set of targets:

 * To create the Flink dynamic table using the target Flink compute pool do: